yconst/YCML/README.md

 In forward propagation, the input signal is being propagated through each single layer, and appears as the output.
 Propagation in a densely connected layer involves application of weights and biases to the input, and transformation by the activation function.
 The scaling/normalization of the model input and output happen separately from the layers.

 Currently implemented FFN layers differ in their activation function.
-Linear, Sigmoid and Tanh -based layers have been implemented.
+Linear, Sigmoid, ReLU and Tanh -based layers have been implemented.

 ##References